+The Steve Weiss Student Research Bursaries

+offered by

+The Secret WW2 Learning Network

+to students of

+the University of Chichester and the University of Kent

+and to

+subscribed Friends of

+SECRET WW2 - The Secret WW2 Learning Network

+What are the Steve Weiss Student Research Bursaries and for whom are they intended?

+About the Bursaries

-The Steve Weiss Student Research Bursaries offered by The Secret WW2 Learning Network to students of the University of Chichester and the University of Kent About the bursaries The two Bursaries have been created and funded by The Secret WW2 Learning Network, (The SWW2LN) a British educational charity, in memory of Dr Stephen Weiss, a WW2 veteran and UK-based academic and writer who died in 2020, aged 94.
-Steve Weiss was a subscribed Friend and strong supporter of The SWW2LN, a wonderful character who was well-known to many members of the charity.
-His obituary is given as the appendix to this document.
+The two Bursaries have been created and funded by The Secret WW2 Learning Network, (The SWW2LN) a British educational charity, in memory of Dr Stephen Weiss, a WW2 veteran and UK-based academic and writer who died in 2020, aged 94.
+Steve Weiss was a subscribed Friend and strong supporter of The SWW2LN, he was a wonderful character who was well-known to many members of the charity.
+See the Appendix for further details.

 The purpose of the Bursaries is to enable each award winner to undertake a study, or complete part of a larger study, which would necessarily involve travelling to undertake research.
-Each Bursary will provide finance to a maximum of £500 for travelling, accommodation or other related expenses.
+Each Bursary will provide finance to a maximum of £1,000 for travelling, accommodation or other related expenses.
 Retrospective awards will not be considered.

+Eligibility

-Eligibility The Bursaries are only open to students of a relevant study course (e.g. History, International Relations, Politics) at the University of Chichester or the University of Kent.
-One Bursary is available to each university.
-In the event that one Bursary does not attract a suitable application, it may be allocated as a second Bursary to the other university.
+The Bursaries are open to students of a relevant study course (e.g. History, International Relations, Politics) at the University of Chichester or the University of Kent and subscribed Friends of The SWW2LN studying at any other university that is approved by The SWW2LN.
+Two bursaries are available each year, normally no more than one bursary will be granted to each university, though this may be varied according to demand e.g. in the event that one Bursary does not attract a suitable application, it may be allocated as a second Bursary to another university.
 Awards are open to students registered on full-time traditional or distance learning programmes.
 Students working and studying part-time who are able to clearly demonstrate financial need are also eligible.

 The Bursaries are intended for:

-• undergraduate students (e.g. BA/BSc) who have to undertake a final year project involving original research in a secret/clandestine aspect of the Second World War The Secret WW2 Learning Network is a UK registered educational charity, no. 1156796 - postgraduate taught students (e.g. MA) who have to undertake a dissertation involving original research in a secret/clandestine aspect of the Second World War - postgraduate research students (e.g. MA by Research, MPhil or PhD) who have to undertake a thesis involving original research in a secret/clandestine aspect of the Second World War.
-How to apply Applications for the Bursaries are accepted only following a call by The SWW2LN and before the deadline specified in the call.
-You should apply using the form provided here and to the contacts specified, you should not send requests or applications directly to The SWW2LN.
+- undergraduate students (e.g. BA/BSc) who have to undertake a final year project involving original research in a secret/clandestine aspect of the Second World War - postgraduate taught students (e.g. MA) who have to undertake a dissertation involving original research in a secret/clandestine aspect of the Second World War - postgraduate research students (e.g. MA by Research, MPhil or PhD) who have to undertake a thesis involving original research in a secret/clandestine aspect of the Second World War.

+How to apply

+Applications for the Bursaries are normally accepted only following the annual call by The SWW2LN and before the deadline specified in the call - see below.
+Any applications to be made outside the usual deadline should first be cleared by The SWWLN and upon submission of the relevant details to infosww2@gmail

+You should apply using the form that can be obtained by emailing infosww2@gmail and sending it, completed, via the contacts specified, you should not send requests or applications directly to The SWW2LN.

 If you do not meet the eligibility criteria, please do not apply.